3-D Secure 2.0Here’s Why the Upgrade to 3DS2 was Necessary

 Native Mobile Integration and Payment Options

-3-D Secure 2.0 allows merchants to seamlessly integrate the 3DS interface into pre-existing mobile apps.
+3D Secure 2.0 lets merchants integrate the 3DS interface seamlessly into pre-existing mobile apps.
 Native authentication screens help maintain the look and feel of the user experience across the entire process.
 This, in turn, assures the cardholder that identification requests are a valid security measure.

 3DS 2.0 also works with mobile wallet payment tools like Apple Pay or Google Pay.
 These work in addition to accepting standard payment cards.